 Mandy gets off to a cracking start by using the old Universal logo, complete with scratches and dirt on the celluloid.
 It follows that up with the most pseudo-John Carpenter 80s music imaginable, composed by Jóhann Jóhannsson, in one of his last compositions prior to his untimely death, with guitar chords played by Stephen O'Malley of Sunn 0))).
 To give you an idea of the type of music featured throughout the film, there's an early shot moving across the forest scored to King Crimson's "Starless".
 Indeed, the score is almost another character entirely, and the film simply wouldn't work half as well if the music wasn't as good.

 Aside from the music, the most immediately attention-grabbing aspect of the film is the use of colour, with director of photography Benjamin Loeb's compositions bathed in deep purples, reds, indigos, yellows, greens, and oranges, with the occasional blue (primarily associated with Mandy herself).
 Often the colours are non-diegetic and unexplained (for example the Horn of Abraxas always appears in green light, irrespective of location).
-The cinematography also employs a plethora of subjective techniques, such as double lens flares, what can only be described psychedelic lighting, animation, slow-motion fades and dissolves, telephoto shots, and a hell of a lot of dry ice.
+The cinematography also employs a plethora of subjective techniques, such as double lens flares, animation, slow-motion fades and dissolves, telephoto shots, what can only be described as psychedelic lighting, and a hell of a lot of dry ice.

-Very much a film of two halves, if the first brings us the gates to hell, the second pushes us in and slams the gates shut behind us.
+Very much a film of two halves, if the first brings us to the gates of hell, the second pushes us in and slams the gates shut behind us.
 The first half runs up until just prior to the beginning of Red's revenge, whilst the second depicts that revenge.
 The first half focuses primarily on Mandy, with Red very much a supporting character, whilst the second, obviously, focuses on him.
 However, it's not just in terms of narrative content in which the two halves differ, they are also aesthetically different, particularly the editing rhythms.
 The first is languid and dream-like, almost graceful, whilst the second is like something out of Dante Alighieri or William Blake, filtered through H.R.
 Giger on acid.
 The two halves are divided by an extraordinary single-shot 45-second scene of Red (wearing only underpants and a t-shirt) pouring vodka all over his wounds, drinking what's left, and screaming.
 It's a scene of extraordinarily raw emotion that works brilliantly, partly because scenes like it are so rare.
 You simply don't often see a male protagonist this vulnerable.
-At the screening I attended, there was quite a bit of laughter during the scene, which I thought was unfair, until a colleague hypothesised it may have been nervous laughter.
 This is Mandy's "suit up" scene, and here is Cage crying like a starving baby.
 It's a brave choice by both actor and director, and it works perfectly both as a stand-alone scene and as a transition from the first to the second half of the film.
 Indeed, it's not beyond the realms of possibility that one could read Mandy, at least in part, as a meditation on the destructive nature of profound grief, and if so, that interpretation begins right here.
 Yes, there is more than a hint of an archetypal dualistic cosmology underpinning Red's revenge, particularly Zoroastrianism and Manichaeism, but so too is it a deeply personalised quest.

 Especially in the second half of the film (and particularly in the last few minutes), Cosmatos strives to place us in Red's head, which has the effect of elevating the carnage beyond that of your standard ultra-violent revenge movie.
 As Red's mission progresses, and he becomes more and more unhinged, so too does the film become less and less interested in what we would refer to as reality, introducing such aspects as cannibalism, a bow named "The Reaper" and arrows which "cut through bone like a fat kid through cake", a chemist who can smell where the Black Skulls are, a stoned tiger, eels, a cigarette being lit via a flaming body part, choking via knife, (several) decapitations, a chainsaw duel, a church in the forest with secret underground passages, a skull crushing, hallucinations, even a cosmic event.